eduardorod1229/Notes-and-tutorials/How-to-use-python-in-R.md

 ```

 ![](How-to-use-python-in-R_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

-\#\# Alternative method to run python within R Up to importing the
+## Alternative method to run python within R
-dataset will be the same.
+Up to importing the dataset will be the same.
 To create the plots in python.

-  - Begin by telling Rmarkdown that you will be using R syntax `{r}`
+  - Begin by telling R markdown that you will be using R syntax `{r}`

 <!-- end list -->